This procedure is quickly over within a few minutes. It can identify vaginal yeast infections, bacterial vaginosis, and trichomoniasis.

 In this procedure, the sonographer inserts an ultrasound probe into the vagina.
 The probe releases sound waves that produce images of your reproductive organs, including the cervix, uterus, fallopian tubes, and ovaries.

-With this test, the doctor can detect or confirm conditions like ectopic pregnancy, uterine fibroids (myoma), endometriosis, and infertility.
+With this test, the doctor can detect or confirm conditions like ectopic pregnancy, uterine fibroids (myoma), endometriosis, and infertility problems.
 Moreover, it can also help assess your baby’s condition if you’re pregnant.

 Did you know that elderly women are more likely to develop thyroid conditions like hyperthyroidism and hypothyroidism?
 For this reason, a thyroid test is also one of the common screening tests for women.